dcshi/Mysync/README.md

 2)In the example file. example.sql and test.sql is provided.
 With the example.sql, a test table would be created easily, it also include all column types which are supported so far. test.sql include a InsertSQL<br/>
 3)run command like: ./mysync -c etc/ms.cf<br/>
 4)insert a record into the test-table.<br/>
 5)if some information is showed on your screen, that is ok.
+Or you can view your data through the db_tool.

 Dependencies
 ============